 ♥ Ask open-ended questions

-♥ Express interest in and curiosity about the elder’s life and history, and be open to sharing from your own
+♥ Express interest in and curiosity about their life and history and be open to sharing from your own

 ♥ Listen attentively

 ♥ Childhood stories